 Right now, there are great things happening in NSW.

-The Premier's Priorities represent 12 of the 30 key policy priorities being actioned by my colleagues in government to make this state of ours even better.
+The 18 state priorities being actioned by the NSW Government will make this state of ours even better.

 Strong budget and economy